 If you want to renovate your home, you may need a designer.
 Some contractors will provide these services for the project, but others won’t.

 What do designers charge?

 The cost to hire a designer runs from $50 to $200 per hour.
 Some pros charge by the hour, while others set a flat fee for the project.

 - Fees for the pro’s services

 - Standards for purchasing materials

 - Limits on services

 - Refund and cancellation policies

-Interior designers cost $6,400 on average.
+Interior designers cost $6,400 per project on average.
 For your money, this professional service covers many details that homeowners often miss.
 An ideal result may save money on repairs.

 Companies and homeowners hire interior designers to help renovate building interiors.
 Many pros work in a firm, but others run their own businesses.